 Does your job expose you to any of the following?

-If you are pregnant and suspect your workplace may be dangerous to you or your unborn baby then under the Federal Government’s Fair Work Act you have the right to ask your employer to transfer you to an appropriate safe job.
+If you are pregnant and suspect your workplace may be not be safe for you or your unborn baby then under the Federal Government's Fair Work Act you are entitled to move to an appropriate safe job.
 You may be required to provide a medical certificate to your employer explaining the workplace hazard and the period you (or your unborn baby) will be at risk.

 If you are transferred to a safe job you are entitled to be employed under the same terms and conditions at the same rate of pay.